OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 ### bcrypt

-The [bcrypt](https://en.wikipedia.org/wiki/bcrypt) password hashing function is a widely supported algorithm and should be second choice if Argon2id is not available or there are specific requirements for PBKDF2.
+The [bcrypt](https://en.wikipedia.org/wiki/bcrypt) password hashing function is a widely supported algorithm and should be the second choice for password storage if Argon2id is not available or there are specific requirements for PBKDF2.

 The minimum work factor for bcrypt should be 12.